neatsoftware/term-sheets/README.md

 # Term Sheets

 Create animated terminal presentations.
-Export as SVG, animated GIF, or HTML+CSS
+Export as SVG, animated GIF, or HTML+CSS.

 ### [Use app ↗️](https://gpoitch.github.io/term-sheets)

 ---

-Term sheets is a javascript app to produce terminal typing and output animations for embedding in presentations, readmes, tweets, etc. Other solutions usually involve recording a live screen.
-I wanted a way to simply provide a payload of instructions so I didn't have to reherse my typing and wait for network output, as well as style it to look nice.
+Term sheets is a JavaScript app to produce terminal typing and output animations for embedding in presentations, readmes, tweets, etc. Other solutions usually involve recording a live screen.
+I wanted a way to simply provide a payload of instructions so I didn't have to rehearse my typing and wait for network output, as well as style it to look nice.

 ### Example: